 Men who have female relatives with breast cancer have an increased risk of breast cancer, especially if the women are close relatives (mother or sisters).
 The risk also increases if the women were diagnosed at a young age (below 40).
 Men, as well as women, can inherit faulty genes that increase the risk of breast cancer.

-Around 3 in 100 breast cancers diagnosed in women are thought to be due directly to an inherited faulty gene (around 3%).
+Around 2 in 100 breast cancers diagnosed in women are thought to be due directly to an inherited faulty gene (around 2%).
 In men, this might be more common.
-Doctors think that between 10 and 20 out of every 100 breast cancers diagnosed in men are due to inherited faulty genes (10 to 20%).
-In men with breast cancer the BRCA2 faulty gene is more common than BRCA1.
+Doctors think that around 5 to 10 out of 100 breast cancers diagnosed in men are due to inherited faulty genes (around 5 to 10%).
+In men with breast cancer, changes in the BRCA2 faulty gene are more common than BRCA1.

 Symptoms of male breast cancer

-The most common symptom for men with breast cancer is a lump in the breast area.
-This is nearly always painless.
+The most common symptom for men with breast cancer include:

 - oozing from the nipple (a discharge) that may be blood stained